ddvcloudai/NexusIQ-Enterprise-Policy-Multi-Agent-AI-Assistant/README.md

 > **A professional-grade, multi-agent AI application for enterprise HR, IT, and Finance policy queries.**

-NexusIQ is a governed, secure, multi-agent application that allows company employees to instantly query organisational policies across three departments — Human Resources, Information Technology, and Finance — through a clean, professional web interface.
+NexusIQ is a governed, secure, multi-agent prototype application that allows company employees to instantly query organisational policies across three departments — Human Resources, Information Technology, and Finance — through a clean, professional web interface.
 Responses are grounded strictly in company policy documents, with no hallucination, and results can be downloaded as formatted PDF reports.

 ---